aybabtme/uniplot/README.md

 }
 ```

-You can use the `FPrint` utility to create this Unicode graph:
+You can use the `Fprint` utility to create this Unicode graph:

 ```
 0.1-0.2  5%   ▉       [1/20]